-Summer, 2022.
-Gradually, people are returning to classes in person but since some have the challenges of health concerns or transport I have decided to leave a selection of our exercise sessions available on my website.
+February 2023: While more people are returning to classes, some still deal with the challenges of health concerns or transport and have found Zoom classes a better option.
+I will continue to leave a selection of exercise sessions available on this website.

 Canada's Physical Activity Guidelines for those over age 65 encourages adding resistance training and balance to whatever daily walking you may be doing.
 These are the guidelines:

 If you are new to exercise or have experienced any health changes recently, please consult with a health care provider before taking part in on-line classes.
 Exercise where there is another person or make sure you have a telephone within reach.
 Even in a "live" class the instructor cannot see whether you are being safe.
 Do less than you think you can rather than pushing your limits.